terryaney/KatApp.Provider/katapp documentation.md

 ---|---|---
 traceVerbosity | TraceVerbosity | Set the minimum allowed trace level to be displayed.
 Values are : `None`, `Quiet`, `Minimal`, `Normal`, `Detailed`, or `Diagnostic`. debugResourcesDomain | string | Set the base domain/url to use if `allowLocalServer` is `true` when attempting to find local resource files.
-Default value is `http://localhost:8887/DataLocker/`. saveFirstCalculationLocation | string | Signals to the RBLe Service that the first calculation should save a debug CalcEngine to this location.
-By default, the `save` querystring will set this. refreshCalcEngine | boolean | If `true`, it signals to the RBLe Service to check for new CalcEngines from the CalcEngine CMS immediately instead of waiting for cache to expire.
+Default value is `http://localhost:8887/DataLocker/`. saveConfigureUiCalculationLocation | string | Signals to the RBLe Service that the ConfigureUI calculation should save a debug CalcEngine to this location.
+By default, the `saveConfigureUI` querystring will set this. refreshCalcEngine | boolean | If `true`, it signals to the RBLe Service to check for new CalcEngines from the CalcEngine CMS immediately instead of waiting for cache to expire.
 By default, the `expireCE=1` querystring will set this to true. useTestCalcEngine | boolean | Whether or not the RBLe Service should use the test version of a CalcEngine (if it is present).
 By default, the `test=1` querystring will set this to true. useTestView | boolean | Whether or not the Kaml View CMS should use the test version of a Kaml View (if it is present).
 By default, the `testView=1` querystring will set this to true.
 If `relativePathTemplates` is configured in the [KatAppOptions Object](#KatAppOptions-Object), this setting is ignored.